danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Replace-Resource-Id%3A-Mapping-Table-with-Id-Hashing.md

 Currently, the above 4 kinds of literal reference covers most patterns in data we have processed (maybe all, need validation from testing result).

 # Configuration Setting
-Customers can enable/disable resource Id replacement just as anonymizing other identifiers.
+Customers can enable/disable resource Id replacement just as anonymizing other identifiers with configuration file v2.
 ```json
 "fhirPathRules" : [
 {